What is Nuvessa and how is it used?

-Advise women not to breastfeed during treatment with NUVESSA and to discontinue breastfeeding for 2 days after treatment with NUVESSA.
-Also advise a nursing mother that she may choose to pump and discard her milk during treatment with NUVESSA and for 2 days after the therapy with NUVESSA and, feed her infant stored human milk or formula [see Use In Specific Populations].
+A patient may choose to pump and discard breastmilk during treatment with NUVESSA and for 48 hours after last dose, and feed her infant previously stored human milk or formula [see Use In Specific Populations].

 Inform the patient to discontinue use and consult a healthcare provider if vaginal irritation occurs with use of NUVESSA.

 Instruct the patient that NUVESSA is supplied as a single dose in a pre-filled applicator.